WHO IS SHANE DUTKA?

 But… I kept pushing through.

-This was good because it allowed me to get my feet wet with internet marketing.
-But it was also bad because it was extremely difficult to make changes to the site.
+This was good because it allowed me to get my feet wet with internet marketing, but it was also bad because it was extremely difficult to make changes to the site.

-After I got a little experience, I realized the site they built me was a hot stinkin’ mess poorly optimized for any type of conversion.
+After I got a little experience, I realized the site they built for me was a hot stinkin’ mess poorly optimized for any type of conversion.
 Again, my fault for not understanding what I needed at the time.

 I will say working with the agency showed me the process of starting with an idea, branding around it, and creating photography to bring the idea to life.